pdavies011010/atom-xmlvalidate/README.md

 ## To-Do

+- Test installation and usage on MacOs / \*nix platforms
 - Write more and better specs
 - Rewrite using a non-native XML validation library (which from what I can tell doesn't exist yet)